-Using Navigate: Working from the assumption that Washington fled from somewhere heated before dying in the snow, access to the Power Grid program at Skip Mills' office shows that the nearest heated location on the night of his death was 1824 West Ambrosia Street.
+A Navigate roll or skill of 50% or better can identify the nearest heated location.
+Working from the assumption that Washington fled from somewhere heated before dying in the snow, access to the Power Grid program at Skip Mills' office shows that the nearest heated location on the night of his death was 1824 West Ambrosia Street.
 Failing that, a general area from where the victim must have fled can be narrowed down.

-Using Military Science (any): Agents with military experience notice that the tattoo on Jonah's chest relates to a National Guard unit.
-Cross-referencing his appearance with the nearest base or asking around with some of the enlisted soldiers on site can provide Jonah Washington's identity.
-His current address is listed as 1824 West Ambrosia Street, and he should have returned reported for duty, weather and transportation permitting, the morning of Jan.
+A Military Science roll (any type) or skill of 50% or better notices that the tattoo on Jonah's chest relates to a National Guard unit.
+Cross-referencing his appearance with the nearest base or asking enlisted soldiers on site can provide Jonah Washington's identity.
+His current address is listed as 1824 West Ambrosia Street.
+He should have reported for duty, weather and transportation permitting, the morning of Jan.
 5.